ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

 *   Whitespace nodes
     -   Traversing the DOM can be difficult because some browsers add a text node whenever they come across whitespace between elements.
 Most browsers, except IE, treat whitespaces between elements, such as spaces or carriage returns, as a text node, so the properties, previous/next sibling, and first/last child, return different elements in different browsers.
     -   One of the most popular ways to address this kind of problem is to use a JS library such as jQuery, which helps deal with such problems.
 These types of browser inconsistencies were a big factor in jQuery's popularity.
+*   Previous & Next Sibling
+    -   Example;
+    -   HTML
+    -   ul>li id="one" class="hot">em>fresh/em> figs/li>li> id="two" class="hot">pine nuts/li>li id="three" class="hot">honey/li>li> id="four">balsamic vinegar/li>/ul>
+    -   JS
+    -   // Select the starting point and find its siblings
+    -   let startItem = document.getElementById('two');
+    -   let prevItem = startItem.previousSibling;
+    -   let nextItem = startItem.nextSibling;
+    -   // Change the values of the siblings' class
+    -   prevItem.className = 'complete';
+    -   nextItem.className = 'cool';
+        *   You have just seen that these properties can return inconsistent results in different browsers.
+However, it is safe to use them when there is no whitespace between elements.
+        *   For this example, all spaces between the HTML elements have been removed.
+In order to demonstrate these properties, the second list item is selected using getElementById().
+        *   From this element node, the previousSibling property will return the first li> element, and the nextSibling property will return the third li> element.
+        *   Note how references to sibling nodes are stored in new variables.
+This means properties such as className can be used on that node by adding the dot notation between the variable name and the property.